 For a traditional outdoor Christmas activity, head over to the ice skating ring at the SNFCCf.
 The long canal of the SNFCC has been transformed into an ice-skating rink and is open to the public every day from now until 27 February 2019 (weather permitting), between 10:00am and 10:00pm free of charge.
 Each ice-skating session will last 40 minutes and visitors need to register in advance.
 Pre-register here for Ice Skating.
 The maximum stay is 40 minutes.
 Pre-registration will be available every Thursday at 12.00pm (noon) for the following week.
 In order for your pre-registration to be valid, you must arrive at the skating rink at least 20 minutes before your booking, otherwise, your spot will be re-allocated.
 Ice skates will be available or you can also bring your own.
 The operation of the ice rink may be suspended or modified if the weather conditions are not suitable for skating.
 Please call the SNFCC from 9am daily for updates on +30 216 809 1000.

-Many hotels in Athens offer Christmas packages including a family brunch or dinner on Christmas and New Years Eve.
+Many hotels in Athens offer Christmas packages including a family brunch or dinner on Christmas and New Year’s Eve.
 What is more important; some of these combine the meal with Christmas activities for children.
-At St. George Lycabettus Boutique hotel kids while do arts & crafts while parents enjoy a Buffet at Le Grand Balcon.
+At St. George Lycabettus Boutique hotel kids while doing arts & crafts while parents enjoy a Buffet at Le Grand Balcon.
 The hotel’s screening room shows a Christmas movie plus popcorn!
-The Wyndham Grand Athens created accommodation packages with free Christmas services for kids & adults such as free theatre tickets, a playground for the kids and other surprises.
-Have a look this post with my favourite family-friendly Christmas and New Year’s lunch and dinners in Athens. .
+The Wyndham Grand Athens created accommodation packages with free Christmas services for kids & adults such as free theatre tickets, a playground for the kids, and other surprises.

 Little Kook Cafe